Imitators

 Back to Top ------------------------------------------------------------------------------------------------ |

-Treasure Hunters
+Christians are: Treasure Hunters

 Too many of us think this sort of adventure is only reserved for movie heroes.
 Yet God has called us to be the heroes in our own lives.
 He has given us a spiritual adventure unrivaled in all of Hollywood.
 God has even included an old map (the Bible) to guide us through insurmountable obstacles across the terrain of life.
 This map points out the way to the greatest treasure the world has ever known (salvation) and ‘X’ does mark the spot.
-If we start digging at the Cross (believe in Christ), God has guaranteed we will find the most extraordinary treasures (salvation and eternal rewards).
+If we start digging at the Cross (believe in Christ), God has guaranteed we will find the most extraordinary treasures (eternal life and eternal rewards).

 Back to Top ------------------------------------------------------------------------------------------------ |

-Super Heroes
+Christians are: Super Heroes

 In comics, super heroes are usually ordinary people who have been granted supernatural powers through an extraordinary circumstance.
 No matter the odds stacked against them, everyone knows they will eventually overcome all obstacles and beat the bad guy.

 A Christian is an ordinary person who has been granted supernatural powers through an extraordinary circumstance (the Cross).
 As Christians, we may seem like mild-mannered nobodies on the outside, but within is a potential super-hero waiting to be revealed.
-Sadly, too many of us are not using our God-given supernatural power, choosing instead to rely on our own inadequate human power.
+Sadly, too many of us are not using our God-given supernatural power, choosing instead to rely on our own inadequate human-power.

 Back to Top ------------------------------------------------------------------------------------------------ |

-Making Waves
+Christians are: Making Waves

 A boat at anchor doesn’t disturb the water.
 Only after leaving the mooring does it break the water and send out ripples.
 A boat makes waves when it is under full sail or powered by motor.
 Though the waves may disturb other vessels, the boat also creates a wake which makes sailing easier for the vessels that follow.

 Many Christians play it safe and don’t move forward spiritually in case they disturb the water.
 Instead, they float through life keeping Christianity a secret because they don’t want to rock the boat or cause a ripple.
 However, an anchored boat takes people nowhere - it has no purpose apart from looking nice (until it gets too old and sinks).
-Christianity is a voyage.
-When we are motivated to leave our mooring (declare to the world we are Christians) it may break friendships or even separate families.
-If we continue to follow Christ through the Sea-of-Life, we will make ripples.
-As we rev-up our spiritual life, drawing upon God’s power, we will certainly cause waves in the devil’s kingdom.

 We shouldn’t deliberately ‘rock the boat’, but we can’t expect to go on a voyage without making waves.
 When Christ is in our sights we should never adjust our course.
 The waves caused by our voyage may upset some, but remember that we also cause a wake.
 With our course firmly set on God, we won’t know who decides to follow in our wake until we arrive at our destination (Heaven).